-In return, you will receive a starting salary of $\pm 33,498$ gross per annum and a London Location Allowance of $\pm 2,623$.
+In return, you will receive a starting salary of $\pm 33,498$ gross per annum and a London Location Allowance of $\pm 2,623$ or ± 984 depending on location.
 Annual incremental spine points will achieve progression from minimum to maximum of the pay scale.